markgbeckett/jupiter_ace/getting_started/README.md

 This is the end of your quick tour of the Minstrel 4th and Minstrel 4D.
 However, there are lots of other resources available to help you take your next steps.

 The Minstrel 4th/ 4D uses a variant of FORTH, called Ace Forth, developed for an early 1980s micro called the Jupiter Ace.
-The Minstrel 4th/ 4D is a very compatible with the Ace and runs the same monitor and FORTH system as the Ace did.
+The Minstrel 4th/ 4D is fully compatible with the Ace and runs the same monitor and FORTH system as the Ace did.
 Software written for the Ace (and books about the Ace) should work on (and be relevant to) the Minstrel 4th/ 4D.
-In particular, the original Ace user guide, called "Jupiter Ace FORTH Programming" by Steven Vickers, is an excellent book for learning to program the Minstrel 4th.
+In particular, the original Ace user guide, called "Jupiter Ace FORTH Programming" by Steven Vickers, is an excellent book for learning to program the Minstrel 4th/ 4D.
 It was recently re-printed to celebrate the Ace's 40th birthday, so is relatively easy to find on retro-computing auction sites.
 Further, along with lots of software and other materials, you can find a PDF copy of the user guide on the [Jupiter Ace archive website](www.jupiter-ace.co.uk).

 Hopefully, you will go on to have a great deal of fun programming your Minstrel 4th/ 4D, and to become a convert to the FORTH way.
 However, even if you do not, you will still be able to enjoy the wide range of software that others have written for the (Jupiter Ace and) Minstrel 4th/ 4D.